PingThingsIO/PingThings-Website/README.md

 This is a static site, hosted on an AWS S3 bucket.
 Form management is handled by Formspree.

 There is a webpack/gulp deploy script in `/tools/deploy`.
-To deploy, you must add the file `credentials.js` to the root of the directory.
+To deploy, you must add the file `credentials.js` to the root of the project directory.

 There is a `sample-credentials.js` file to format file pattern from.
 Please request keys from [Sean](mailto:sean@pingthings.io) or [Jerry](mailto:jerry@pingthings.io).